 Responding to Gaslighting

-Knowing these common phrases can help protect yourself from gaslighting.
+Knowing these common phrases and ways to respond can help protect yourself from gaslighting.
 Remember, you are the expert on yourself.
 Check in with yourself and listen to your gut.
 Ask yourself what the other person has to gain if you believe them.

 A technique called “grey rock” is helpful when you are being gaslit.
 Be as boring as a grey rock.
 Do not engage, do not argue.
 Agree and end the conversation, or at least change the subject.
 There is an expression, “Never wrestle with a pig.
 You both get dirty but the pig likes it.”